OpenEstate/OpenEstate-PHP-Wrapper-WordPress/README.md

 Together with this plugin the exported properties can be easily integrated into a *WordPress* based website without any frames.

+**Please notice:** This plugin version does only work with PHP exports in version 1.x!

 ### Deutsch

 Im Rahmen des [*OpenEstate*-Projekts](https://openestate.org)) wird unter anderem eine kostenlose Immobiliensoftware